 Indigenous ways of being, knowing and doing enhance our learning for staff and students.
-The Division's Indigenous Education framework will provide a foundation upon which staff members can deepen individual and collective knowledge to meet the holistic needs of all students.
+The Division's Indigenous Education guiding document will provide a foundation upon which staff members can deepen individual and collective knowledge to meet the holistic needs of all students.
 While Indigenous students are at or above provincial averages on most PAT exams and over half of Diploma exams, we continue to support the achievement of our Indigenous students at all grade levels.

 A focus on social emotional learning, wellness, and Indigenous foundational knowledge have supported welcoming, caring, respectful and safe school communities.
-This next cycle will strengthen strategies for improving students' and staff sense of belonging.
-Making diversity and cultures visible in schools will provide opportunities for increased equity and intercultural understanding.
+We continue to strengthen strategies for improving student and staff sense of belonging.
+Making diversity and cultures visible in schools will provide opportunities for increased equity, intercultural understanding and outcomes related to Reconciliation.